 Trondheim Trondelag, Norway Travel Guide

-The system mainly uses a comprehensive system of buses and one unique tram line.
-Buses cover the entire city and nearby regions, making the majority of sights accessible.
+The setup mainly uses a comprehensive system of buses and only one unique tram line.
+Buses cover the entire city and surrounding areas, making the majority of sights accessible.

 The tram offers a scenic route from the city center up to recreational areas, presenting an unique experience and access to Bymarka.